 "Our students have participated in a number of online workshops on how to deal with common cyberbullying situations and standing up for what you believe in with a real emphasis on being a bystander who makes a difference."

 Is this drive to bring out the very best in every student reflected in the school’s grades though?
 The 2018 results for Year 12 IB students show a 100% pass rate and an average score of 35.37, which is six points higher than the global average.
 There was one top-scoring student with 45 points.

-In the Year 10 IGCSE results, more than half of all grades were A* to B grades, and over a quarter of all grades achieved were A*-A.
+In the Year 10 IGCSE results, more than half of all grades were A* to B grades, and over a quarter of all grades achieved were A* to A.

-Outside school hours, students can choose from CCAs including sports, community and services activities and general interest groups such as chess, robotics debating and cookery.
-There's a popular mother tongue programme, offering after-school classes in languages including Spanish, Korean and Mandarin.
+Outside school hours, students can choose from CCAs including sports, community and service activities, and general interest groups such as chess, robotics, debating, and cookery.
+There's a popular mother tongue programme, offering after-school classes in languages including Spanish, Korean, and Mandarin.